taqh/practice/README.md

-# This is a Repository of my solutions to challenges on Frontend Mentor and other practice projects.</h2>
+# This Repository contains my solutions to challenges on Frontend Mentor, and other practice projects.

 ## Links